aspuru-guzik-group/MERMaid/README.md

 pip install MERMaid[full]
 ```

-For individual modules:
+For individual modules only:
 ```
 pip install MERMaid[visualheist]
 pip install MERMaid[dataraider]
 pip install MERMaid[kgwizard]
 ```
-### Option 2 (for development purposes)
+#### Option 2 (for development purposes)
-Download the entire repository and install the requirements
+Download the entire repository and install the requirements.
 ```
 git clone https://github.com/aspuru-guzik-group/MERMaid/git
 cd MERMaid
 pip install -e .
 ```
-Please note that you may get a compatibility warning with MolScribe version 1.1.1 not being compatible with Torch versions >2.0.
+Please note that you may get a compatibility warning stating that `MolScribe version 1.1.1 not being compatible with Torch versions >2.0`.
 You can safely ignore this warning.

 ## 2. Usage
 ### 2.1 Setting up your plug-and-play configuration file
 * Indicate your configuration settings in `startup.json`: